 Since launching in 2006, the flagship Stronger Smarter Leadership Program has been in constant demand as a unique, transformational and highly regarded professional development in Indigenous education.
 As we move into new areas … Early Years, Workplaces, Indigenous Knowledges and STEM … our participants continue to rate all our programs highly.

 I can’t rate it [SSLP] highly enough.
 I wish every teacher would do it.
 (Teacher, 2018)

 For me, personally it [SSLP] was life changing.
 I always tell people that’s where I found my courage and my voice that I still use to this day.
 (Aboriginal Education Worker, 2018)

 We recognise that our footprints will vary depending on context, place and community.
 There is no 'one size fits all'.
 We recognise that the Stronger Smarter Approach™ is only one component of the whole picture, and we cannot necessarily expect the same results in all schools and organisations.
 The implementation of transformational change in schools requires a deep understanding of the local context informed by local community members.

 Every SSLP participant returns to their school moving from the Personal Sphere to grow Workplace Challenges in the School and Community Spheres.
 These are specific to their localised, place-based community context, building collective community engagement and ensuring spaces for Indigenous voices in school visions for success.

 The Institute’s footprint continues to grow.
-We have already reached 36% of schools in our target schools (schools with lower than average ICSEA value and high number of Aboriginal and Torres Strait Islander students).
+We have already reached 47% of schools in our target group (schools with lower than average ICSEA value and high number of Aboriginal and Torres Strait Islander students).

 As we have worked with educators across the country as ‘partners in change’, a small footprint in a single school or organisation becomes a larger one, and our footprints gradually spread to more communities.
 Program alumni are situated in schools across the country in contexts from the very remote to metropolitan and across all jurisdictions, State, Independent and Catholic